-[7] The question for the Panel was whether, having been appointed to inquire into a complaint against a judge and provide an opinion as to whether consideration of removal of the judge from office was justified, it could undertake its task given the judge had resigned.
-The Panel reached its decision following its interpretation of the Act and its purpose, including the historical underpinnings of judicial independence and the tenure of judges.
+[7] The question for the Panel was whether, having been appointed to inquire into a complaint against a judge and provide an opinion as to whether consideration of removal of the judge from office was justified, it could undertake its task given the judge concerned has ceased to hold judicial office.
+The Panel reached its decision following its interpretation of the Act and its purpose.
+The Panel considered the historical underpinnings of judicial independence and the tenure of judges.

-[8] Judicial independence is a cornerstone of a free and democratic society.
+- [8] Judicial independence is a cornerstone of a free and democratic society.
 Judges who do not have security of tenure may be subject to influence and there can be no assurance of fair and impartial justice.
-Accordingly, the removal of a judge is a serious matter with constitutional ramifications.

-[9] The purpose of the Act is to enhance public confidence in, and to protect the impartiality and integrity of, the judicial system by: providing for an investigation process to enable informed decisions to be made about the removal of judges from office; establishing the Commissioner's office to receive and assess complaints about the conduct of judges; and providing a fair process.

-[10] The Panel said that, in passing the Act, Parliament sought to increase the accountability of judges while at the same time adopting a fair process that protects the requirements of judicial independence and natural justice.
+Accordingly, the removal of a judge is a serious matter with constitutional ramifications. - [9] The Panel said that, in passing the Act, Parliament sought to increase the accountability of judges while at the same time adopting a fair process that protects the requirements of judicial independence and natural justice.
 The Act presumes that public confidence not only results from increased accountability but also from protecting judicial independence and treating judges fairly.
-The processes and standards contained in the Act seek to regulate and manage the power of removal in a way which achieves a safe balance between the two interests.

-[11] The Panel concluded that the Act makes the purpose of a judicial conduct panel clear.
-It is to investigate the matters referred to it by the Attorney-General, with the ultimate purpose of providing an opinion, based on its findings of fact, as to whether consideration of removal of a judge from judicial office is warranted.

-[12] When this purpose and the definition of judge, which excludes former and retired judges, are taken together in context, it is apparent the Act does not and was never intended to apply to a former judge, whether or not the matter of conduct has already been referred to a judicial conduct panel.
-The Panel determined that it had no jurisdiction to take any further steps in this case.

-[13] This analysis equally applies to the question of mootness.
-The ultimate outcome of a report by a panel to the Attorney-General would be the potential removal of the judge.
-Because Coroner Herdson had resigned, the Attorney-General would have no power to take any action in relation to a report by the Panel.
-The purpose of the Panel could not be fulfilled and to continue with the inquiry would be futile.
-This is the same approach taken in both Australia and Canada by bodies equivalent to a judicial conduct panel.

-[14] Courts will occasionally hear moot cases where there is good reason in the public interest for the court to determine the issue.
-The Panel found that this did not apply in this case, because the public interest had already been met - Coroner Herdson had resigned and no longer held judicial office.
-The public interest in the inquiry continuing was no longer engaged because removal of Coroner Herdson was no longer a live issue.

-[15] The Panel was satisfied that it would be an abuse of process to proceed with its inquiry in circumstances where the result would not lead to any practical outcome.
+The processes and standards contained in the Act seek to regulate and manage the power of removal of a judge in a way which achieves a safe balance between the two interests. - [10] The Panel concluded that the Act makes the purpose of a judicial conduct panel clear.
+It is to investigate the matters referred to it by the Attorney-General, with the ultimate purpose of providing an opinion, based on its findings of fact, as to whether consideration of removal of a judge from judicial office is warranted. - [11] When this purpose and the definition of judge, which excludes former and retired judges, are taken together in context, it is apparent the Act does not and was never intended to apply to a former judge, whether or not the matter of conduct has already been referred to a judicial conduct panel.
+The Panel determined that it has no jurisdiction to take any further steps in this case. - [12] This analysis equally applies to the question of mootness.
+The ultimate outcome of a report by a panel to the Attorney-General would be the potential removal of the judge in question.
+In this case, because the former judge is no longer a judge, the Attorney-General would have no power to take any action in relation to a report by the Panel.
+The purpose of the Panel cannot be fulfilled and to continue with the inquiry would be futile.
+This is the same approach taken in both Australia and Canada by bodies equivalent to a judicial conduct panel. - [13] Courts will occasionally hear moot cases where there is good reason in the public interest for the court to determine the issue.
+The Panel found that this did not apply in this case, because the public interest has already been met the former judge no longer holds judicial office, and the public interest in the inquiry continuing is no longer engaged because removal of the former judge is no longer a live issue. - [14] The Panel was satisfied that it would be an abuse of process to proceed with its inquiry in circumstances where the result will not lead to any practical outcome.

-[16] The Panel noted that its function and jurisdiction was limited by the Act.
-If it were felt that there is public interest in a judicial conduct panel continuing with an inquiry once a judge has ceased holding judicial office, then that is for Parliament to address.